wobkenh/simplematcomponents/projects/simplemattable/readme.md

 The column filter works just like the filter feature of the table, but only filters rows using the values of the column.
 To set the text of a column filter programmatically, call the method `setColFilterText(text: string)` on the table column.
 If you have problems with the width of the filter input, have a look at the info in the Edit-mode chapter below.

+- colFilterLabel: (`.withColFilterLabel(label: string)`): Sets the label displayed as placeholder in the column filter input.

 - colFilterText `setColFilterText(text: string)`: Allows you to programmatically set the text of the col filter.
 ColFilter (see above) needs to be active.